lightofdavinci/lightofdavinci/README.md

 ## Professional Summary

-Hello, creating websites for me is an art.
+Hello, creating applications for me is an art.
 I am well-versed in various front-end frameworks and libraries, such as Vue, Svelte, and React, and have experience integrating them with back-end technologies Node.js, Java (SpringBoot) and SQL.
 I am committed to delivering high-quality work that exceeds client expectations.

-### Check out my website: [dan-volos.com](https://dan-volos.com)
+### Check out my website: [dan-volos.com](https://portroyal.onrender.com/)
 <!--
 **lightofdavinci/lightofdavinci** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.